 - Prior Knowledge

 If readers are able to decode words and read fluently with intonation, chances are they are using meaning cues.
 A reader cannot use voice inflection if they do not comprehend the text.
 In other words, in order for a reader to change his or voice in a way that reflects what is happening in the story, they must attend to the illustrations and the sequence of events or character description to know whether or not it is appropriate to read the words quickly, slowly, or with inflections.
-If a student reads in monotone, it may be a sign that he or she is not making meaning while reading.
+If a student reads in a monotone voice, it may be a sign that he or she is not making meaning while reading.
 As a result, you may want to provide that child with reading comprehension support.

 2. Structure – Does it sound right?

 When readers attend to structure, they consider the following: